Arjun-berko/Movie-Data-Pipeline/README.md

    - `data_postgres_loader.py`: Takes the cleaned data and loads it into PostgreSQL, where it is structured into tables suitable for complex queries and analysis.

 4. **Data Orchestration:**
-   - Apache Airflow manages the ETL pipeline, ensuring that tasks are executed in the correct sequence and monitoring for any failures or retries.
+   - Apache Airflow manages the ETL pipeline, ensuring that tasks are executed in the correct sequence and monitoring for any failures or retries (initial setup only).

 5. **Data Visualization:**
    - Power BI Dashboard: Connects to the PostgreSQL database to present the data through interactive visualizations, enabling users to derive insights and trends from the movie performance metrics.
+Axis missing in Dashboard due

 Once Airflow DAGs are setup, each script will be orchestrated by Airflow to run in the correct order, ensuring that the data flows smoothly from extraction to visualization.
 Currently, this execution has to be done manually.